amss-stat/ODGM/README.md

 ODGM is a p-value-free framework for feature selection in proportional high-dimensional linear regression.
 It extends Gaussian Mirror by allowing flexible rejection and calibration regions, aggregates a library of deformable Gaussian mirror procedures through majority voting, and stabilises the final selection through derandomisation.

-Generated simulation and real-data outputs are written to `results/` and are not tracked by Git by default.

 ## Installation

 Python 3.10 or later is recommended.
 The Python code automatically uses CUDA when an appropriate PyTorch installation and compatible GPU are available.
 A CPU installation also works, but may be substantially slower.
 Install the required packages: